sysrev/sysrev/README.md

 false
 ```

-1. In subs/ dir, find a relevant namespace or create a new one.
+1. In state/ dir, find a relevant namespace or create a new one.

-    If you create a new namespace, add it to sysrev.subs.all
+    If you create a new namespace, add it to sysrev.state.all

 ```clojurescript
 (reg-sub